Museum tracks mystery of non-existent island

 Sandy Island, a supposedly sizeable strip of land, was positioned on Google maps midway between Australia and New Caledonia.

 However, when a team from the University of Sydney went there, no island was to be seen.

 Auckland Museum's pictorial librarian Shaun Higgins has consulted the museum's vast collection of old maps and found Sandy Island printed on a map from 1908.

 Information on the map stated it was discovered by the ship Velocity in 1876.

 Mr Higgins says the map has a disclaimer saying some information is based on multiple voyages and is not always certain.

 "What I think has happened is they've simply noted down at one point in time that they've sighted something and then perhaps haven't corroborated (on) later occasions."

-Next story in National: Teachers consider 2.6% pay offer
+Next story in New Zealand: Teachers consider 2.6% pay offer

 Copyright © 2012, Radio New Zealand